 Please All help is welcome.
 (I am a owner of a electro plating shop in my country.
 Uruguay.)

 A. I have never used Silver Chloride to make up a Cyanide Silver plating bath.
 Common sense tell me that if anything other than Silver Cyanide is used, we could generate Poisonous Hydrogen Cyanide.
 I would avoid using Silver Cyanide, and check to see if your bath formula has accidentally put the incorrect nomenclature into the bath makeup.

 With deep sadness we advise that our good friend Ed passed away Nov.
 24, 2018

 - CAIRO, EGYPT

-I've had the same problem with my silver bath. my problem begun when the silver brightener (Arguna 1 and 2) I was using is suddenly not available.
+A. I've had the same problem with my silver bath.
+My problem began when the silver brightener (Arguna 1 and 2) I was using is suddenly not available.
 I've had trouble finding a suitable replacement for this product.

 Maybe we can help each other and I welcome advice and tips from others.

 Multiple threads were merged: please forgive repetition, chronology errors, or disrespect towards other postings [they weren't on the same page] :-)